MaartenBijlsma/multiAPCMC/README.md

 model might be better because then residuals on the period dimension will remain and will add to the variance.
 This variance can then be used to better estimate the gamma parameter.
-In a full age-period-cohort parameter, residuals on the period dimension will be modelled as structural period effects and thus absorbed by the period parameters.
+In a full age-period-cohort model, residuals on the period dimension will be modelled as structural period effects and thus absorbed by the period parameters.
 If those period parameters are actually structural, then that underlying structure should either be modelled (but not as categorical dummies, because then you cannot extrapolate them) or they should be seen as variance so that our prediction interval widenes and includes them in